mawburn/tabletopland-next/README.md

 ## Is this an official Shopify repo?

 **Absolutely not.** It is for TabletopLand LLC which I personally own & not at all affiliated with Shopify Inc., Shopify International Ltd., Shopify Commerce Singapore Pte.
-Ltd.
-, or any other Shopify subsidiary.
+Ltd., or any other Shopify subsidiary.

 ## Why didn’t you use Liquid?